deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 ## Overview

 The Deepdrive leaderboard uses [Botleague](https://github.com/botleague/botleague) to evaluate submissions.
 To place an agent on the leaderboards, you just need to submit a bot.json file via pull request which points to the docker tag for your bot.
+Don't want to create a docker container?
+Don't worry!
+You can use our default image to get ranked on the leaderboard and go from there.
+In fact, that's what we'd recommend as way to ease into things.

 We've provided an example project called [forward-agent](https://github.com/deepdrive/forward-agent/) that contains necessary code to get started.